kitextech/kitextech.github.io/index.md

 # Competing companies

-While there are currently 100+ organizations involved in airborne wind energy [reference](http://energykitesystems.net/AWEstakeholders/index.html) in varying fields and stages, three companies stand out:
+While there are currently 100+ organisations involved in airborne wind energy [reference](http://energykitesystems.net/AWEstakeholders/index.html) in varying fields and stages, three companies stand out:
 * Makani.
 Founded in 2006.
 Developing a hard wing with mounted generators and engines for control and power generation.
 Should be starting a trial with a 600 kW version in Hawaii very soon.
 Investment in 2006 and 2008 of a combined of 15 million USD [ref](http://www.itechpost.com/articles/9658/20130523/google-x-makani-power-make-traditional-wind-energy-obsolete.htm). [website](https://www.google.com/makani/). [wikipedia](https://en.wikipedia.org/wiki/Makani_Power).
 * Ampyx power.
 Founded in 2008.
 Developing a hard wing, sailplane line, kite with ground based generator.
 Total investment of at least 4.5 million euro [reference](https://www.ampyxpower.com/partners). [website](https://www.ampyxpower.com).
 * SkySails.
 Founded in 2001.
 Developing a soft kite with ground based generator.
 Has experience from developing a 300 m2 kite for pulling cargo ships.
 Investment in research in kite related activities to date 50 million euros [ref](http://www.skysails.info/english/power/development/). [website](http://www.skysails.info/).